Moving to Fayetteville NC: Complete Guide

 Public Schools

-Cumberland County Schools serves most of the area with over 85 schools.
+Cumberland County Schools serves most of the area with over current reported scale.
 Key considerations:

 - School choice options available